HewlettPackard/dc-rl/README.md

    Customize the `dc_config.json` file to specify your DC environment settings.

 2. **Environment Configuration:**
-   The main environment for wrapping the environments is `dclr_env_harl_partialobs.py`, which reads configurations from `env_config` and manages the external variables using managers for weather, carbon intensity, and workload.
+   The main environment for wrapping the environments is `sustaindc_env.py`, which reads configurations from `env_config` and manages the external variables using managers for weather, carbon intensity, and workload.

 3. **Train Example:**
    Specify `location` inside `harl.config.envs_cfgs.sustaindc.yaml`.
-Specify other algorithm hyperparameteres in `harl.config.algos_cfgs.happo.yaml`.
-User can also specify the choice of reinforcement learning vs baseline agents in the `happo.yaml`.
+Specify other algorithm hyperparameteres in `harl.config.algos_cfgs.<algorith>.yaml`.

    ```bash
    python train_sustaindc.py --algo happo --exp_name happo